SolomonSklash/pe-Parser/README.md

 # peParser
 A lightweight utility for parsing PE file formats (EXE, DLL, SYS).
 Windows Portable Executable (PE) files includes a variety of parsable data structures.
 This utility takes a PE file as a CLI argument and parses the various structures and aspects of file information.

+To learn more about the Windows PE file format I recommend the `Life of Binaries` by OpenSecurityTraining [here](https://www.youtube.com/watch?v=AeclzNQ0MxI&list=PLC6652F7766DEE46D)

 ### Usage